vattelum/.github/profile/README.md

 ## The Legal Stack and How the Projects Interact

 Every document in the system—individual contracts, DAA legislation, universal standards—is citable using a consistent on-chain referencing format.
-A signed agreement between two parties links to the DAA laws that govern it, which in turn reference the universal standards they adopt (which is optional), which sit under the governing law chosen for dispute resolution and real world enforcement.
+A signed agreement between two parties links to the DAA laws that govern it, which in turn reference the universal standards they adopt (if any), which sit under the governing law chosen for dispute resolution and real-world enforcement.

 ```
 Governing Law (e.g., English law)
   └── Universal Standards (Selected by parties from Registry)
-        └── DAA Legislation (binding on members or selected by parties)
+        └── DAA Legislation (binding on all members or agreed on by parties)
               └── Individual Contract (binding on parties)
 ```

 A single signed contract can be traced all the way up to its governing law through on-chain references.
-The entire legal package—contract, governing legislation, universal standards, and verification data—can be exported as a single PDF which constitutes as on binding agreement for use in arbitration or court.
+The entire legal package—contract, governing legislation, universal standards, and verification data—can be exported as a single PDF which constitutes a single binding agreement for use in arbitration or court.

 ---